 Does Christ teach a political theory?

-Almost everyone agrees that Christ teaches about the relationship of the believer to politics.
-But almost no one believes that this teaching represents a theory of politics.
+Virtually all Christians agree that Christ teaches about the proper relationship of the believer to politics.
+However, almost no Christians believe that this teaching contains a theory of politics.

-But it is the argument of this book that Christ’s political teaching entails a complete political theory.
-The theory is found both within the teaching itself and in the radical impact of that teaching upon the political history of the West.
+However, it is the argument of this book that Christ’s political teaching entails a full theory of politics.
+This theory is found both within the teaching itself and in the radical impact of that teaching upon the political history of the West.

-All believers in Christ would now live a spiritual life that was completely independent of the power of the state.
-Pagan Rome could never tolerate this belief, because Rome itself was a spiritual authority that subordinated every “private religion” to the state religion that was Romanitas.
-The Christian refusal of this spiritual subordination made a spiritual - and political - war to the death with the Roman state inevitable.
+To begin with, every believer would now live a life that was spiritually independent of the power of the state.
+Indeed, this was reason why pagan Rome could not tolerate Christian belief, because Rome was a spiritual authority that subordinated every “private religion” to itself.
+And it was the Christian refusal of that spiritual subordination that made a war to the death between the church and the Roman state inevitable.

-And this is why, for a thousand years after the fall of the western empire, the primary political conflict in the West would be between church and state.
-Throughout this long era, the radical “separation of powers” that was created by Christ’s teaching became the West’s primary political reality.
-De-centralized institutions of competing authorities emerged, not just between church and state, but within both the church and the state.
-The Protestant Reformation only energized this deepening separation of powers.
+This is also why, for a thousand years after the fall of the Rome, that the primary political conflict in Western society would be between the church and the state.
+During this long era, a permanent “separation of powers” was created between the church and the state that became the West’s primary political reality.
+Decentralized institutions of competing authorities emerged, not only between the church and the state, but within both the church and the state.
+The Protestant Reformation merely energized this deepening separation of powers.

-The rise of modern constitutional government marked an attempted secularization of this process.
-That secular revolution reached its pinnacle with the creation of the American Constitution.
-For core organization of American government was not only a separation of powers among three branches of government, but also on a separation of powers between the national and state governments.
-Even more radically, the American conception of religious freedom created a separation of powers in which the individual as such now became the only legitimate religious authority in society.
+The rise of modern constitutional government marked the pinnacle of this political process.
+The American Constitution, in particular, not only created a separation of powers among the three branches of government, but a separation of powers between the national and state governments.
+Even more radically, the American understanding of religious freedom created a separation of powers in which the individual as such became the only legitimate religious authority.

-This was the most radical separation of powers of them all, since it meant that American society was to be organized according to the individual beliefs of those who made up that society.
-During the nineteenth century, a new kind of society was created in which private associations of individuals would organize society according to their personal religious beliefs.
+Here was the most radical separation of powers of them all, since it meant that American society would be organized according to individual beliefs.
+In the nineteenth century, private associations of individuals organized American society as a whole.
+This was something new in history, which had only seen kings and aristocrats organize society.

-During the twentieth century, however, the American political experiment went into radical decline.
+However, in the twentieth century, the American political experiment went into radical decline.
 After 1932, the separation of powers between the national and state governments was, in essence, abolished.
-But the separation of powers among the three branches of the national government was also, in essence, now abolished.
-An American national state arose that would effectively unite all of the constitutionally separated powers of government.
-The great bureaucracies now created their own laws, enforced their own laws, and adjudicated their own laws as if the Constitution had established a unitary form of government.
+The separation of powers among the three branches of the national government was also.
+A unitary national state arose that combined all of these previously separated powers.
+The administrative bureaucracies now created their own laws, enforced their own laws, and adjudicated their own laws in defiance of any constitutional separations of power.